YanDao0313/SakanaMusicPlayer/README.md

 ✅ Now including awesome error pages (from [this project](https://github.com/tarampampam/error-pages))

+✅ New - Comments are supported now, power by [waline](https://waline.js.org/)

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: